 Each day your child will need to bring their reading book to school.
 Please try to practise daily at home, even if it is just a couple of pages.
-In addition to a reading book, your child will be given a tricky words list to learn.
-Please can you sign your children’s reading record books every time you listen to them read, it helps us and it also helps your child to earn credits towards their Ambassador awards.
+Please can you sign your children’s reading record books every time you listen to them read.

 At the beginning of each topic we will send home a homework grid with a choice of activities on it.
 The completed tasks will be returned to school at the end of the term and celebrated with the class.